dantaplin992/go-htmx-tail-base/README.md

 # Go-HTMX-Hyperscript-Tailwind Base

-A base project for making highly interactible websires with Go, HTMX, Hyperscript and Tailwind.
+A base project for making highly interactible websites with Go, HTMX, Hyperscript and Tailwind.

-The project is set up to use Go as a server, with HTMX to handle AJAX requests, Hyperscript to handle DOM manipulation, and Tailwind for styling.
-There are 0 dependencies on either the client or server side, as Go offers an http server out of the box, HTMX & Hyperscript are both standalone libraries that are included in the project directly via script tags in the index.html, and Tailwind is compiled into a single css file that is also included in index.html.
+The project is set up to use Go as a server, with HTMX & Hyperscript to handle DOM manipulation, and Tailwind for styling.
+There are 0 dependencies on either the client or server side, as Go offers an http server out of the box, HTMX & Hyperscript are both standalone libraries that are included in the project directly via script tags in the index.html, and Tailwin compiles the CSS into a single file that is also included in index.html directly.

+A Dockerfile is also included for easy(ish) deployment.

+### How It Works

+HTMX extends HTML elements to allow for AJAX requests to be made to the server, and for the server to respond with HTML that can be inserted into the DOM.
+The `hx-trigger` attribute is used to specify what event should trigger the request, and the `hx-get` and `hx-post` attributes are used to specify the route & method to request.
+The server responds with an HTML string, which is then inserted into the DOM at the location specified by the `hx-target` attribute, with the optional `hx-swap` attribute specifying how the new content should be inserted.

+Hyperscript is a complementary library that allows for smaller, client-side DOM manipulation such as the addition/removal of classes on elements, or changes to an element's text content.
+It is used in conjunction with HTMX where an AJAX request is not necessary, but the DOM still needs to be manipulated.
+The user can define trigger events, target elements, scoped variables, loops etc with plain-english syntax.

+Tailwind is used because styling everything with vanilla CSS is a hellish experience.

+Using this framework it's possible to create a fast & highly interactible website with minimal effort & without writing a single line of JavaScript (The dream is alive).

 ## Prerequisites